witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Given that I am a user, when I edit a maintenance log popup field and click save changes it should then update the information on the screen: Expected   Input entered and once changes saved see the popup in a new column.
 Input (status: Completed, assignedTo: staff123, timestamp: 17th September 2024 09:00 ).
 Test outcome: Pass - The maintenance request was updated and in the new column.
 -  Given that I am a user, when I click close on a maintenance log popup then I should see the popup closing and go back to the main screen: Expected   Popup closed.
 Test outcome: Pass - Saw the popup close.

-### Manage Bookings Testing

-### Manage Bookings UATs

-- Given the page is loaded, when `fetchVenues` is called, then the venue dropdown should be populated with data from the API and the correct venue should be selected based on the booking ID.
-- Given the page is loaded, when `fetchBookings` is called, then bookings should be fetched from the API and stored in the `bookings` array.
-- Given `populateVenues` is called with venue data, when the dropdown with ID `venueSelector` is updated, then it should contain options for each venue with the venue ID as the value and the venue name as the text.
-- Given a venue ID is provided, when `isValidVenue` is called, then it should return `true` for a valid venue ID and `false` for an invalid one.
-- Given a date string is provided, when `isValidDate` is called, then it should return `true` for a valid date and `false` for an invalid date.
-- Given a time slot string is provided, when `isValidTimeSlot` is called, then it should return `true` for a correctly formatted time slot and `false` otherwise.
-- Given valid venue, date, and time slot data are provided, when `saveChanges` is called, then the booking should be successfully updated via the API and an alert should notify "Booking edited successfully."
-- Given an invalid venue is selected, when `saveChanges` is called, then an alert should notify "Please select a valid venue."
-- Given an invalid date is entered, when `saveChanges` is called, then an alert should notify "Please enter a valid date."
-- Given an invalid time slot is entered, when `saveChanges` is called, then an alert should notify "Please select a valid time slot."
-- Given a date string is provided, when `formatDateDMY` is called, then it should return the date formatted as "Day Month Year."
-- Given a time slot string is provided, when `extractStartEndTime` is called, then it should return an object with the start and end times extracted from the string.

 ### Testing for editBookings.js

 ## Overview